 As the skin ages and lines and wrinkles develop throughout, platelet-rich plasma can be injected under the skin to target these areas.
 The liquid gold can benefit the face, neck, and hands through a series of injections that often work in tandem with dermal fillers.
 Filler materials that accompany the platelet-rich plasma are generally synthetic hyaluronic acid fillers from the Juvederm, Restyane, and Belotero lines, or the patient’s natural fat.
 PRP has been shown to promote viability of stem cells found in fatty tissue.
 The combination procedure provides the benefit of instant volume restoration, which lifts the skin creases and depressions, and the long term benefit of healthier cell growth to produce more youthful-looking skin.

 Similar to how microneedling creates injuries in the skin, which can then heal to create an even healthier structure amplified by the application of platelet-rich plasma, the same concept applies to resurfacing lasers.
 During a resurfacing laser treatment, the outer layers of the epidermis are removed.
 This provides easy access for the PRP liquid to reach underlying tissue when it is spread across the skin.
 Not only will the enriched plasma speed up the healing process, but its nutrients will also enhance the final results of the treated skin.
-PRP is used after treatments such as microneedling and Infini.
+PRP is used after treatments such as microneedling.

 Platelet-rich plasma can be injected directly into the scalp into areas of hair loss.
 This method is effective for treating pattern hair loss, or androgenic alopecia in both men and women.
 The mechanism of action from various studies show that growth factors in PRP act on the stem cells in hair follicles to promote the growth of new hair.